themadrussian/U-919/README.md

     * push the change back to github (aka SYNC in the GUI)
 5. Wait for one of us to contact you, if you passed.

-## `U-919-names.txt` Syntax
+## `U-919-names.txt` Syntax (Simple CSV)

-And insert their Name, email, and github username in the following format:

 FirstName, LastName, Email, gitusername

 ## a script
-a script will read the U-919-names.txt and display the contents
+A script will read the U-919-names.txt and display the contents. let's go!

-let's go!

 ## EXAMPLE